Heverton/richspring/README.md

 This sample project contains embedded Jetty container, so to run it execute the below commands at terminal:

 1 - `mvn clean package` at root folder (richspring)

 2 - `mvn jetty:run` at subfolder (richspring-web)

 The deployed URL is: http://localhost:8080/richspring-web

-To stop Jetty instance hit ctrl+c at terminal.
+To stop Jetty instance hit `CTRL + C` at Terminal.